abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

     "Good": "Good.",
     "Strong": "Strong!"
   ```
-- If you change texts, you must change the localization file
+- If you change texts, you must change the localization file.
-- thats it you can start typing to password input :)
+- Thats it you can start typing to password input :)